Scientiac/ne-rom-translit/README.md

 Full documentation [here](https://nepalitankan.blogspot.com/2013/11/ne-rom-translit.html?m=1)

+I suggest you all to use the original software instead of this.
+This is just me testing different layouts by changing small things in the source code.

 ## Feedback and reporting issues
 This layout is still in early stages of development.
 Use Issue Tracker for this project to report issues and send suggestions.